State Scholar Program

 ISAC has announced 2024-25 State Scholars.
 Further details are provided in a November 21 e-Message.

 - Individual congratulatory letters have been sent to Scholars.

 - High schools may generate the "Finalists" report in the SSP system by following the instructions provided on pages 14-15 of the SSP Online Processing User Guide.

 - Refer to the State Scholar Finalists page for information about corrections, Illinois State Scholar Badges and submitting an appeal.

-- A sample press release, which can assist schools in announcing State Scholars, will be provided at the ISAC website after final announcements have been made.
+- A sample press release, which can assist schools in announcing State Scholars, is also available via the State Scholar Finalists area.

 - Instructions for downloading and printing Certificates of Achievement are provided in the SSP Online Processing User Guide.

 - Schools that participated in the early announcement process but did not choose to download and print their own certificates are mailed printed Certificates of Achievement from ISAC.

 - High schools that downloaded their own certificates will not receive the ISAC-printed Certificates of Achievements.

 Reminder Regarding Certificates of Achievement for Future Years